bmwcarit/ramses-composer-docs/ordering/manual.md

 Example project: [1_by_scene_graph](./1_by_scene_graph.rca).

-The simples approach to order MeshNodes is by their order in the scene graph.
+The simplest approach to order MeshNodes is by their order in the scene graph.
 To activate this option, you can select the `Scene graph order` in the RenderLayer panel:

 ![](./docs/scene_graph_order.png)